 - How Many Women: In order to create an intimate and safe atmosphere, the workshop is restricted to 16 women only.

 - Who is the Reignite Weekend for?
 Women of any age, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
 If you’re keen to move forward and create a meaningful and fulfilling life without biological children, it’s for you.
+If you are childfree by choice or still hopeful of creating a biological or adoptive family, this won’t be a good fit for you.
+Childless stepmothers are very welcome.
+If you’re not sure if it’s right for you, we’d be happy to discuss that with you before you book – just contact one of the facilitators above by email and/or they’d be happy to arrange a time for a quick chat on the phone.

 - What is the cancellation policy?
 Your £100 deposit is non-refundable.
 If you cancel prior to 10th September you may request a refund of any payments made (minus your deposit).
 After that date, we can only refund your payments (minus your deposit) if we can resell your spot.
+Should the workshop need to be cancelled by us for public health reasons, we will refund your payments in full.
+Please do not book any travel or accommodation to attend this event until 1st September, when we will be able to confirm that the event is definitely going ahead.

 Some feedback from women who've taken part in previous Reignite Weekends: